 The injections are given using very fine needles to minimize discomfort.
 Often called a lunch time procedure, treatment is brief and requires no recovery.
 No anesthesia is required, although your health care provider may choose to numb the area with a cold pack or anesthetic cream prior to injecting.
 Although the effect is temporary, usually lasting 3 to 6 months, many patients choose to have this procedure performed because of its dramatic results with a simple injection.

 Within 1 to 2 days, you may notice a softening in the appearance of your wrinkles.
 The area may continue to improve for up to a month.
 The muscle activity that causes frown lines is simply reduced, so you can still show expression – smile, frown, or look surprised – but without the deep wrinkles and creases.
 Visible results have been shown to last up to 6 months.
-Your own results may vary be sure to talk to your health care provider about what you can expect and when to schedule your next appointment.
+Your own results may vary but our doctors will walk you through what you can expect and when to schedule your next appointment.
+Be sure to talk to your health care provider about what you can expect and when to schedule your next appointment.

 The most common side effects following injection include temporary eyelid droop and nausea.
 Localized pain, infection, inflammation, tenderness, swelling, redness, and/or bleeding/bruising may be associated with the injection.
 Men and women of varying ethnicities and skin types have been successfully treated with Botox Cosmetic.
 Because it works only on the underlying muscles, you needn’t be concerned that it will affect you skin color or texture.